dfox/kotlin-pure-dependency-injection/README.md

 However, Koin still processes dependencies at runtime.
 This means that when the wiring code runs, it will fail at runtime if all the dependencies have not been correctly wired up.
 Dagger is a compile-time framework, but it requires a compiler plugin.

-Using Kotlin's delegate functionality and some simple patterns, it's possible to get clean code without the boilerplate of pure constructor injection, while still getting compile-time resolution, all in native Kotlin with no additional libraries or compiler support.
+Using Kotlin's delegate functionality and some simple patterns, it's possible to get clean code without the boilerplate of pure constructor injection, while still getting compile-time resolution, all in native Kotlin with no additional libraries or compiler support needed.

 ## Kotlin Delegates